mclarke/php-oauth-client/README.md

 service.

 The of the `Callback` class is very similar to the `Api` class.
 We assume you also create the `ClientConfig` object here, like in the `Api` case.
+The contents of this file are assumed to be in `callback.php`.

     try {
         $cb = new Callback("foo", $clientConfig, new SessionStorage(), new \Guzzle\Http\Client());